carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 When making a patch for review, the goal is to make it as easy for the reviewer to read it as possible.
 As such, we recommend that you:

 #.
-Make your patch against git master, not a branch, and not an old version
+Make your patch against git main, not a branch, and not an old version
    of LLVM.
 This makes it easy to apply the patch.
 For information on how to clone from git, please see the :ref:`Getting Started Guide
    <checkout>`.